On-line Te Reo Māori Dictionary

 He urged Pou not to come.

-Nō Ari tēnei tae.
+Nō Ataahua tēnei tae.

-This is Ari's hat.
+This is Ataahua's hat.

 I noho au i raro i te marumaru o te hutukawa.